corincorin90/CV/README.md

 **Internships** (2011 - 2012)

-- Medical Physics research - Developing regional QA systems for analysing Diagnositc Imaging DQ Data.
+- Medical Physics research - Developing regional QA systems for analysing Diagnositc Imaging DQ Data
-- Physics research - experience in the design and implementation of research investigations, assisting with ethics and research applications.
+- Physics research - experience in the design and implementation of research investigations, assisting with ethics and research applications
-- Teaching Physics - planning lessons for primary and secondary school students.
+- Teaching Physics - lessons for primary and secondary school students